1BobC/ChucksWebApps/chucksWebDemos/README.md

 "php global variables 04:26:10"
-"have transferred 'first php attempt from this index file to first express file in Bobs Demos" "investigating ssh key problem by commit and push from this repo"
+"have transferred 'first php attempt from this index file to first express file in Bobs Demos" "investigating ssh key problem by commit and push from this repo" "Creating tables for db Estonian Jazz Compilation EJC on libre"